-- The student completes courses in one or more terms at Columbia College with the cumulative GPA and the cumulative completion rate at the required standard; or - 2.
-The student files an appeal and the appeal is approved (see Appeal Procedure below).
+The student completes courses in one or more terms at Columbia College with the cumulative GPA and the cumulative completion rate at the required standard.
 It is the student's responsibility to notify the Financial Aid Office when reinstatement conditions have been met.